Lincoln Tomb: Design and layout

 Corridors lead from the rotunda to the burial room at the rear of the memorial.
 Located in niches along the corridor walls are eight statues by prominent sculptors depicting various phases of Lincoln's life.
 Four bronze tablets on the walls are engraved with the Farewell Address, the Gettysburg Address, a portion of the Second Inaugural Address, and a biographical sketch.
 Large gold stars in sets of 12 at each corner of the memorial represent the 48 states in the Union at the time of its 1930 redecoration.

 The burial room features black and white marble walls and a ceiling of gold leaf.
 At its center stands the memorial monument, a 7-ton block of reddish marble inscribed with Lincoln's name and the years he lived.
 It marks the approximate location of the burial vault, which is 30 inches behind and 10 feet below.
 Nine flags are arranged in a semicircle around the cenotaph.
 Seven of them—the State flags of Massachusetts, New Jersey, Pennsylvania, Virginia, Kentucky, Indiana, and Illinois—commemorate the homes of Lincoln and his ancestors.
-The eighth and ninth are the U.S. Flag and the Presidential flag.
+The eighth and ninth are the U.S. flag and the Presidential flag.
 The inscription "Now he belongs to the ages," reputedly spoken by Secretary of War Edwin M. Stanton at the time of Lincoln's death, is inscribed in the wall above a stained glass window.
 Along the south wall of the burial room are four crypts containing the remains of Mrs. Lincoln and three of Lincoln's four sons, Edward, Willie, and Tad (the eldest, Robert Todd Lincoln, is buried at Arlington National Cemetery, alongside his wife and son).

 The tomb was built with additional crypts for members of Lincoln's family in addition to the four spaces already used.
 However, as the remaining members of Lincoln's family chose to be buried elsewhere, the other crypts remain empty.

+The original landscaping for the site was designed by William Saunders, a prominent landscape designer and federal employee who had previously designed Oak Ridge Cemetery and the Soldiers National Cemetery at Gettysburg where Lincoln had delivered his famous speech.